MicrosoftDocs/SupportArticles-docs/support/windows-server/certificates-and-public-key-infrastructure-pki/import-third-party-ca-to-enterprise-ntauth-store.md

    - DER encoded binary X.509 (.cer)
    - Base-64 encoded X.509 (.cer)

-2. Logon to Windows Server Enterprise CAs or to an administrative workstation with RSAT Tools installed.
+2. Sign in to Windows Server Enterprise CAs or to an administrative workstation with RSAT installed.
 3. Start Microsoft Management Console (Mmc.exe), and then add the Enterprise PKI snap-in:

    1. On the Console menu, select **Add/Remove Snap-in**.